GromShine/COVID_NJSDE/data/README.md

-# for now, big data use 'c1', small data use 't1'
+# for now, small data use 't1', big data use 'c1'